 The principle advantage of steel carabiners for canyoneering are that they are much more durable than aluminum carabiners.
 I have seen aluminum carabiners wear out in just one canyon.
-Before getting my steel carabiner I had to inspect my aluminum wear points after every canyon.
+Before getting my steel carabiner I had to inspect my aluminum wear points after every rappel in some canyons.
 The steel one should last me years.

 Other less important differences are that aluminum carabiners are generally less expensive and steel carabiners have a much greater minimum breaking strength.

 I also use a hybrid steel/aluminum that is mostly aluminum with a steel plate on the basket.
 This has the light weight advantage of aluminum with the durability of steel at its wear point and costs about as much as an aluminum and steel carabiner put together.

 When the hybrid carabiner was first introduced some canyoneers expressed concern that once the steel wears away in the middle it would become sharp and could instantly cut the rope.
 I'll let you know if this ever happens.

 Beam shape is the term I use to describe the cross-section of the carabiner shaft.
 The original carabiners were all round or convex.
 However, much of the aluminum material doesn't actually add strength to the carabiner and is basically just useless additional weight.
 I call carabiners that are shaped in a way that do not include this additional material concave.
 I've also heard it referred to as I Beam or H Beam but there are many other variations.

 As stated above, concave carabiners weight less than their convex counterparts.
 That's their one advantage.
 They are also slowly phasing out many of the older convex shapes in higher-end carabiners.